-Many organizations have a hard time finding the balance between security and sharing.
+One challenge with knowledge management that many organizations face is the challenge between balancing information security and knowledge sharing.
 But it doesn’t have to be the case.

 In the corporate sector, we often see companies take a “lock it down” approach, making it tough for staff to share data, information, and knowledge with each other — even if it is critical for their day-to-day work.
 Collaboration can be a challenge, and staff begin to find creative workarounds to accomplish their tasks.
 The result is that digital assets begin to leak out into unauthorized platforms, and the security team is constantly fighting battles against unauthorized software and third party cloud services that are being used by employees and partners to circumvent the information security policies.